SnazziesLab/Topica/README.md

 See what [scenarios](./Scenarios) topica can help with.

 ## License

-All rights reserved.
-I will eventually pick the right license for this project.

 You're free to use Topica in your own projects or in commercial settings free of charge.
 I am not liable for any damages caused.

 Rights to contribution made is transfered to repo owner immediately upon submission unless specified otherwise.